 “It was surreal,” Strahan described the experience in a video on Instagram Saturday.
 “It was unbelievable.
 It’s hard to even describe it.
 It’s going to take a little bit to process it.”

-Others who joined him in flight include Laura Shepard Churchley, daughter of astronaut Alan Shepard; space industry philanthropist Dylan Taylor; investor Evan Dick; and the first-ever parent viagra england and child pair of Lane Bess and Cameron Bess.
+Others who joined him in flight include Laura Shepard Churchley, daughter of astronaut Alan Shepard; space industry philanthropist Dylan Taylor; investor Evan Dick; and the first-ever parent and child pair of Lane Bess and Cameron Bess.